MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machine-scale-sets/resource-health-degraded-state.md

 To eliminate such transient state, destroyed VMs will be prevented from sending out a heath report that may distort the aggregated availability of a VMSS.

 Microsoft is investing in better coordinating and attributing emission of platform health.
-The investment is part of [Project Flash](https://azure.microsoft.com/blog/advancing-azure-virtual-machine-availability-monitoring-with-project-flash/), to display highly accurate and actionable VM availability information.
+The investment is part of [Project Flash](https://azure.microsoft.com/blog/advancing-azure-virtual-machine-availability-monitoring-with-project-flash/), which aims to display highly accurate and actionable VM availability information.